History Of Panties

 Hipsters are usually worn during your period to prevent leakage and control briefs are used to flatten your tummy when wearing a bodycon dress.
 Control briefs are usually made from stretchable fabric.

-Discover briefs, panties, and other forms of women's underwear at the VienneMilano Boutique.
+Discover briefs, panties, and other forms of women's underwear here at VienneMilano.
 Browse our collection of luxurious European lingerie today.